 Solids removed during primary treatment are fed into primary anaerobic digesters and detained for approximately 35 to 40 days at a temperature around 100 °F. Primary digestion is typically followed by additional treatment in a secondary digester for 12 to 15 days.
-Within the digesters, anaerobic bacteria breakdown organic matter and produce biogas, a mixture of methane, carbon dioxide, and hydrogen sulfide gases in addition to stabilized, nutrient rich biosolids and water.
+Within the digesters, anaerobic bacteria degrade organic matter and produce biogas, a mixture of methane, carbon dioxide, and hydrogen sulfide gases in addition to stabilized, nutrient rich biosolids and water.

 A portion of the biogas produced in the anaerobic digesters powers the three main influent engines.
 Each engine drives a dedicated centrifugal pump that lifts wastewater into the Headworks from the sanitary sewer collection system in addition to driving blowers that aerate the Preaeration Basins.
-Exhaust heat recovered from the main influent engines and jacket water from the PGF engines is captured and used to maintain a near constant temperature in the digesters.
+Exhaust heat recovered from the main influent engines and jacket water from the Power Generation Facility (PGF) engines is captured and used to maintain a nearly constant temperature in the digesters.
 The remainder of the biogas is blended with landfill gas from the adjacent closed landfill and air-blended natural gas.
-This gas mixture is utilized by two engine generators that comprise the Power Generation Facility (PGF).
+This gas mixture is utilized by two engine generators that comprise the PGF.
 The PGF produces 1.2 MW of power on average, which satisfies most of the WPCP's power demand and offsets its purchases from PG&E and Silicon Valley Clean Energy.

-Solids Proc Solids Processing
+Solids Processing

 Disposal Type Tonnage (Dry Tons)

-Land Application 1,032
+Land Application 2,569

 Compost

 Monofill

-Landfill 197
+Landfill

-Annual Total 1,229
+Annual Total 2,569